Showing articles associated with Tina Fawcett

 Despite the challenges, are you optimistic about our future?

 Yes, if I look at the solutions we and other research groups are developing.
 We know it should be possible to deliver a just transformation of our energy and transport systems (the major causes of climate change) to be very low or zero carbon.
 Yes, if I look at the groundswell of concern and determination to act exemplified by the school strikes for climate.
-No, if I only look at the scientific evidence on how the climate is changing and how we are damaging the natural world – that is very worrying.
+No, if I look only at the scientific evidence on how the climate is changing and how we are damaging the natural world – that is very worrying.

 More about Tina